PRISA TV: History and profile

 PRISA TV was established in 1989 and controlled (as of 2007) by PRISA.
-It was the first company to introduce interactive systems and specially digital television in Spain.
+It was amongst the pioneer companies in the market to introduce interactive systems and specially digital television in Spain.
 In October 2010 the company changed its name from Sogecable to PRISA TV.

 The company mainly manages and acquires audio-visual rights, but also distributes and produces channels.
 Another of its main activities is the production and distribution of cinematographic exhibitions.

 Its restructuring process began in October 2003, and finished in December 2004, with the integration of Vía Digital.
 They were trying this way to reorder Sogecable's activities absorbing the commitments with thematic channels, suppliers with audio-visual rights and other services.
 With this, restructuring the company contributed to the audio-visual recovery in Spain.

 The producer of Sogecable is Sogecine.
 It is one of the principal distributors and producers in the Spanish territory, with special importance in the last years.

 Sogecable's facilities are in Tres Cantos, in Madrid, producing every day 23 television channels, including nine versions of Canal+ and other 14 channels that are specialised in, sports, cinema, documentaries, children and music.
 These are watched and distributed across Digital+ (via satellite), cable and ADSL.

 In 2005, the group offered a new free television channel, the fifth one in Spain.
 Its name is Cuatro and occupies the same frequency that Canal+ did up to then.
 Canal+ then passed to form part only in Digital+ on 7 November 2005.

 In 2006 PRISA made a public acquisition bid on 20% of Sogecable's actions to increase its participation up to almost 50%.
 Prisa increased its stake above the 50% mark in late 2007, triggering a mandatory (by Spanish law) bid for the remainder of the shares.
 At the close of the offer period on 12 May 2008, Prisa announced that it held over 95% of Sogecable's share capital.